-The resulting configuration is a ready-to-compile Visual Studio workspace (Component.dsw).
-If the Builder Object Network is selected, a simple Component.cpp and Component.h files are generated.
-To user is expected to implement the component by modifying these two files and adding other files if necessary.
-The other files in the workspace are normally not modified by the user, and for this reason they are generated with read-only attribute.
+The resulting configuration is a ready-to-compile Visual Studio workspace (Component.dsw, BonComponent.dsw or BON2Component.dsw).
+If the BON is selected, simple Component.cpp and Component.h files are generated, in case of BON2 these files are BON2Component.h and BON2Component.cpp.
+The user is expected to implement the component by modifying these two files and adding other files if necessary.
+The other files in the workspace are normally not modified by the user, and for this reason they are generated with a read-only attribute.